hwixley/ChatGP-Tea/README.md

+# ChatGPTea CLI ☕️
-# Chat gpTea - a CLI for talking to ChatGPT and turning code blocks into executable code
+A CLI for talking to ChatGPT, and turning code blocks from it's responses into executable shell commands.

 ## Setup